 The University of Alaska Museum of the North has an extensive collection of ivory.

 These specimens are in the form of raw ivory and artifacts or objects made from ivory.

-environments.
-In all cases the museum and the Earth Science department are acutely
+In all cases the museum and the Earth Science department are acutely aware of their

 The Earth Science department does not participate in the appraisal, purchase, or sale of modern ivory.
 In addition, the department does not engage in the appraisal or sale of fossil ivory, and will only purchase fossil ivory if ownership and provenance can be fully documented by the seller prior to the purchase.
 Fossil ivory should only be purchased by the department when it can be determined that said ivory is of major significance in regards to the existing collection or is of particular importance to planned or existing exhibits.
 In all cases, the curator shall make a written recommendation of purchase that is subject to final approval by the director of the museum.